jasmrutt/ywcc307/README.md

 # ywcc307
-Portfolio for presentation in regards to generative AI including presentation and minutes.
+Portfolio for presentation in regards to generative AI (includes presentation and minutes).